HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

-\paragraph{Challenge 2: Determining Mitigation Points.} A key requirement when designing smart contract compilers is to know precisely where to insert runtime checks that harden the code against attacks.
-Moreover, some bug types can pose a challenge; especially if the bug is inside a program loop.
-Specifically, if there exists a bug in the loop header for the unary increment or decrement operation (e.g., \texttt{i++}), we need to investigate the entire loop to validate whether and how the affected variable is processed inside the loop body to avoid missing bugs.
+\begin{Challenge} \paragraph{Challenge 4: Determining Mitigation Points.} Knowing where to insert security checks is a key requirement for hardening against attacks.
+This can be particularly challenging when the bug is, e.g., in a program loop.
+If the bug is in the loop header for the increment or decrement operation, there is a need to investigate the entire loop to validate whether and how the affected variable is processed inside the loop body in order to avoid missing potential vulnerabilities. \end{Challenge}

-\paragraph{Challenge 3: Choosing Proper Runtime Security Checks.} A hardening compiler should never break legitimate behavior of a contract.
-As the intentions of a contract cannot be inferred based on static analysis alone, this poses a challenge for compiler-based hardening, since we need to design the runtime security checks in a way that they are \begin{inparaenum}[(1)] \item sufficiently generic to harden against all bug flavors of a specific bug pattern, and \item at the same time not too strict to revert legitimate executions. \end{inparaenum}

-\paragraph{Challenge 4: Dealing with a Dynamic Ecosystem.} The smart contract ecosystem and smart contract programming languages are continuously evolving.
-Currently, there are a number of blockchains platforms that support different smart contract programming languages (e.g., Solidity, Go, Java).
-Ultimately, we need to devise general purpose compilers that work independently of the underlying platform specifics and contract programming languages.
-Indeed, this would alleviate the need to come up with specific compilers for each platform and would considerably reduce the overhead incurred on developers when porting a compiler from one platform to the other.